motioncrypto/oneclick-miner/README.md

 **I do not have a Motion Address**

-Please download and install our wallet from [https://motionproject.org](Motion website), then generate a new Motion Address.
+Please download and install our wallet from [Motion website](https://motionproject.org), then generate a new Motion Address.

 **AMD Graphics is cycling and never start to mine**